Lists of maiden speeches by newly elected MPs since 1918Jump to full report >>

 The full report (pdf) lists maiden speeches by Members of Parliament in the 2015 2017 and 2019 Parliaments and provides links to the speeches in Hansard.

 The Excel spreadsheet, uploaded as a supporting document below, lists maiden speeches since 1918 in separate worksheets:

-Links to speeches in Hansard have been added where available.
+Links to the Hansard, the Official Report, have been added where available.

 Commons Briefing papers SN04588